nithinn/lte-gtp-simulator/Readme.md

 3. Simulator Options
 -------------------------------------------------------------------------------
-run the command 'sim --help'
+run the command 'gsim --help'

 4. Running the Simulator